 The way she shared this story felt like a cry for help from a performance artist who's actually trapped in the character of themselves that they created to cope with the world.
 Stuck in a world between two realities trying to convince both sides that everything is alright, which is a space I feel I occupy on a less observed plane.

 Above is how I felt about the host's duties, below is the rest of what was seen as I give you...

 - The show starts with a battle of egos between Chevy and Belushi, they both got back from the first break and have now experienced fame.
 Apparently, there was stuff said between Belushi and Chase as the scene was set that they were making a truce until Belushi sucker punches Chase creating the fall to open the show.

 - Louise Lasser opens the show.
-I've never heard of her but the way the audience is reacting she must had done something pretty big pretty recently.
+I've never heard of her, but the way the audience is reacting she must had done something pretty big pretty recently.
 It goes on for quite a while.
-It's hard to tell if she really nervous, playing a nervous character, or is high on meth.
+It's hard to tell if she’s really nervous, playing an edgy character, or is high on meth.
 The way she rambles leads me to believe it's all three of the above but the way she runs off stage and the camera follows is a good sign that it's acting this time.
 This is still technically the opening as she is now locked in her dressing room and everyone is trying to talk her into coming out.
-She's finally lured out by the Land shark, but I'm disappointed when he doesn't eat her.
+She's finally lured out by the Land Shark, but I'm disappointed when he doesn't eat her.